Motor oil viscosity is the measure of its resistance to flow. Low-viscosity oil (e.g. 0W-20) flows faster than high-viscosity oil (e.g. 20W-50).

 - Thick and heavy describe fluids with high viscosity

-How does viscosity affect engine protection?
+What does viscosity mean to engine protection?

 Put simply, viscosity is the most important property of a lubricant.
-How lubricant viscosity reacts to changes in temperature, pressure or speed determines how well the oil protects your vehicle.
+How it reacts to changes in temperature, pressure or speed determines how well the oil protects your vehicle.

-- Increased metal-to-metal contact
+- Increased metal-to-metal contact and wear

 - Leaking seals

-Lubricants with too high of a viscosity could also hurt your engine by causing:
+Lubricants with too high of a viscosity could also hurt your engine by causing…

-- Increased fluid friction
+- Increased fluid friction, reducing fuel economy

-- Increased operating temperatures
+- Increased operating temperatures, hastening oil breakdown

 - Poor cold-temperature starting

 That’s why it may be tougher to start your car on a frigid winter morning – the crankshaft has to churn through cold, thick oil before it spins fast enough for the engine to start.

-The intense heat your engine generates causes the oil to become thinner.
+The intense heat your engine generates causes the oil to thin.
 If it becomes too thin, it can fail to adequately separate metal components during operation, inviting wear.

 But there are limits to this relationship.
 If the viscosity is too high, it won’t flow as readily and your engine will work harder and burn more fuel.

 Different vehicles require different viscosities

 Not only that, but you want to use a lubricant that resists thickening when cold, yet maintains its ability to protect against wear when hot.

 You can always use the AMSOIL Product Guide to find that information, too.
 But keep in mind that your vehicle’s viscosity requirements may change if you’ve modified your engine.